 Pros: Hard surface, beautiful color, withstands normal wear, and tear.
 “Having granite tile floor installed in your home will also increase the overall value of your property, due to the excellent quality and durability of granite.”

 Cons: Among the heaviest options in flooring, requires proper support.

 Slate Stone Flooring Pros & Cons

 Slate is created deep within the earth from the proper combination of pressure and heat.
 Slate tile provides a slightly uneven and dull appearance compared to other natural stone options.
 This is one reason it is so popular, as it provides a slip-resistant tile for flooring.
 It is available in a range of patterns and colors, which often gives a modern or rustic appearance and feel.
-Compared to other natural stone options, slate is more stain resistant, highly durable and handles water well.
+Compared to other natural stone options, slate is more stain-resistant, highly durable, and handles water well.
 Although, if subflooring is uneven slate can be cracked, or from heavy objects dropping on the tiles.
 Due to slate being formed within layers, it has been known to peel or flake in rare cases.
-Because of this, it is important that slate tile is immediately treated with sealant after installation, and well maintained with reapplying sealant regularly.
+Because of this, it is important that slate tile is immediately treated with a sealant after installation, and well maintained with reapplying sealant regularly.

 Pros: Provides dark, natural, rustic and earthy colors.
 Often more resilient compared to other stone options.
 “High quality slate flooring has many good characteristics.
 It is naturally slip and stain resistant.”

 Cons: Tiles may be uneven from quality of tile layering.